-The recession in the past decade hit Los Banos hard, with declines in property and sales tax revenue.
+The recession in the last decade hit Los Banos hard, with declines in property and sales tax revenue.
 At the peak of the housing market downturn, some city officials estimated that 35 percent of homes in town were going through foreclosure.
-The city also saw Lowe's home improvement and two car dealerships fold.
+The city saw Lowe's Home Improvement and two car dealerships fold.
 Car lots are typically a city's biggest sales tax revenue generators.

 Extending Measure A will not raise taxes.

-Guintini and Brizzee said an extension is critical to their departments continuing to serve the public.
-Guintini said 69 percent of Fire Department calls involve medical aid.
+Guintini and Brizzee said an extension is critical to allow their departments to continue to serve the public.
+Guintini said that 69 percent of Fire Department calls involve medical aid.